TerenceYCLi/important_notes_for_me/README.md

 # conda and Ros will crash
 1. conda config --set auto_activate_base false to disable the conda env
 2. conda config --set auto_activate_base true to enable the conda env

+# Problem to solve for LiDaR NeRF
+1. the model after training need so many time to render, can not use in realtime rendering sence.

+# trick to train depth nerf
+1. first need to scale the depth map to the same size as rgb.

+# Python path usage
+1. from pathlib import Path
+a = Path("iamhere")
+b = a / "haha"
+print(b) # b = "iamhere/haha"